|Nutrition Facts (per serving)|

 Chianina cattle are huge white oxen raised in the Tuscany region's Val di Chiana valley, near Arezzo.
 Their meats are both tender and flavorful, and because of the size reached by the animals, the steaks can easily exceed 6 pounds each.

 To find a source for Chianina beef in North America, contact the American Chianina Association.
-Otherwise, buy a steak from another breed; to serve two people you will want one that has been well aged (go to a butcher you trust), weighs 1 1/2 to 2 pounds, and is 1 3/4 to 2-inches thick (700-900 grams and 4 cm thick).
+Otherwise, buy a steak from another breed; to serve two people you will want one that has been well aged (go to a butcher you trust), weighs 1 1/2 to 2 pounds and is 1 3/4 to 2 inches thick (700 to 900 grams and 4 centimeters thick).

 As authors Vittorio Zani and Giampaolo Pecori note in "A Fuoco Vivo," a collection of Italian grilling recipes, the thickness is given by the thickness of the T-bone that separates the filet and contre-filet; this means that in the case of a huge animal, the steak could be even thicker and weigh even more.

 Fiorentina-style steak is always served al sangue (very rare) and really, it's a crime to overcook such a high-quality cut of meat.